futurehomeno/fimp-api/README.md

 - hold_and_release_time - This field is used to specify the time setting in seconds for letting the latch retracted after a device mode has been changed to unsecured.
 The value 0 must indicate that the hold and release functionality is disabled and a device must not keep the latch retracted when the door lock mode becomes unsecured.
 Values in range 1...65535 must indicate that the hold and release functionality is enabled and the door lock latch must keep open according to the time in seconds indicated by this field.
 This field will be ignored (so also can be ommited by client) if a device does not support a capability of hold and release (service property 'supports_hold_and_release').

-- block_to_block - The value true must indicate that the block-to-block functionality is enabled and a device must activate its motors until blocked to try to reach the mode indicated by a cmd.lock.set, even if it detects to be already in a specified mode.
-The value false must indicate that the block-to-block functionality is disabled and a device may ignore cmd.lock.set message if it detects to be already in the specified mode.
-This field will be ignored (so also can be ommited by client) if a device does not support a capability of block-to-block (service property 'supports_block_to_block').
+- block_to_block - The value true must indicate that the block_to_block functionality is enabled and a device must activate its motors until blocked to try to reach the mode indicated by a cmd.lock.set, even if it detects to be already in a specified mode.
+The value false must indicate that the block_to_block functionality is disabled and a device may ignore cmd.lock.set message if it detects to be already in the specified mode.
+This field will be ignored (so also can be ommited by client) if a device does not support a capability of block_to_block (service property 'supports_block_to_block').

 - twist_assist - The value true must indicate that the twist assist functionality is enabled and value false indicates that it's disabled.
 This field will be ignored (so also can be ommited by client) if a device does not support a capability of twist assist (service property 'supports_twist_assist').

+Possible values for sup_modes service property for Z-Wave protocol.

+- `unsecured`, `unsecured_with_timeout`, `unsecured_for_inside_door_handles`, `unsecured_for_inside_door_handles_with_timeout`, `unsecured_for_outside_door_handles`, `unsecured_for_outside_door_handles_with_timeout`, `secured`

 Possible values for sup_components service property for Z-Wave protocol.

-- `unsecured`, `unsecured_with_timeout`, `unsecured_for_inside_door_handles`, `unsecured_for_inside_door_handles_with_timeout`, `unsecured_for_outside_door_handles`, `unsecured_for_outside_door_handles_with_timeout`, `secured`
+- `door_is_closed`, `door_is_open`, `bolt_is_locked`, `bolt_is_unlocked`, `latch_is_closed`, `latch_is_open`

 Possible values for operation_type property for Z-Wave protocol.